Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of PROP1

-Our algorithm works as follows.
-We first choose an arbitrary agent $k$.
-Then we follow the Algorithm~\ref{alg:prop1_identical} for the identical case.
-In particular, we only query agent $k$'s valuation function $u_k$.
-We let the output partition be $\mathcal{B} = (B_1,\dots, B_n)$, where every bundle is PROP1 to agent $k$.
-A bipartite graph is constructed where the two sets of vertices are, respectively, the $n$ agents and the $n$ bundles in $\mathcal{B}$.
-The edges in the graph are constructed through \texttt{PROP1-PROP-Subroutine}, where if agent $i$ says `yes' to bundle $B_j$, we add an undirected edge $(i, B_j)$, and we further add edges between agent $k$ and each bundle.
-We can observe that an agent will not answer `no' to all bundles since the value of each bundle cannot be less than $1/n$ at the same time.
-Hence, the number of created edges will be non-zero.
-Then, we find a maximal subset of the agents such that its size is larger than its neighbors' size greedily.
-Denote this maximal subset by $Z$ and the neighbors of $Z$ by $\Gamma(Z)$, and the complementary of these two sets by $\bar{Z}$ and $\bar{\Gamma}(Z)$ respectively.
-As agent $k$ is adjacent to all bundles from Line~\ref{alg:prop1_general_kedge}, $k\notin Z$, thus $|\bar{Z}|>0$.
-A perfect matching can be found between $\bar{Z}= Q\setminus Z$ and a subset of $\bar{\Gamma}(Z) = \mathcal{B}\setminus \Gamma(Z)$ as shown in Lemma~\ref{lem:prop1_hall_marriage}, where each agent in $\bar{Z}$ is matched to an adjacent bundle and some bundles in $\bar{\Gamma}(Z)$ may remain unmatched, and each matched bundle is allocated to the matched agent.
-For the remaining agents in $Z$ and the unallocated items in $\Gamma(Z)$, we repeat the above process with a decreased number of agents and items until each agent receives a bundle.
+\paragraph{Algorithm~\ref{alg:prop1_general}: overview.} We begin with a high-level overview of Algorithm~\ref{alg:prop1_general}.
+We first choose an arbitrary agent $k$ and let her decide a PROP1 allocation according to her valuation $u_k$ using Algorithm~\ref{alg:prop1_identical}.
+Let the resulting allocation be $\mathcal{B} = (B_1,\dots, B_n)$, where each bundle is PROP1 to agent $k$.
+At Line~\ref{alg:additive_prop1_construct_bip}, a bipartite graph is constructed, where the two sets of vertices correspond to the $n$ agents and the $n$ bundles in $\mathcal{B}$.
+An edge is added between agent $i$ and bundle $B_j$ if \PropOracle determines that $B_j$ satisfies PROP1 for agent $i$ (i.e., \PropOracle outputs ``yes'').
+Additionally, edges are added between agent $k$ and all bundles.
+Since each bundle in $\mathcal{B}$ has value at least $1/n$ for agent $k$, no agent will answer ``no'' to all bundles.
+Thus, the graph contains at least one edge.

+Next, as illustrated in \Cref{fig:construct_of_bipa}, we greedily find a maximal set $Z$ of agents such that $|Z| > |\Gamma(Z)|$, where $\Gamma(Z)$ denotes the set of neighbor bundles of $Z$.
+Let $\bar{Z}$ and $\bar{\Gamma}(Z)$ denote the complements of $Z$ and $\Gamma(Z)$, respectively.
+Since agent $k$ is adjacent to all bundles (by construction) from Line~\ref{alg:additive_prop1_construct_bip}, $k\notin Z$.
+Thus, $\bar{Z}$ is non-empty, i.e., $|\bar{Z}|>0$.
+Using Hall's marriage theorem~\cite{hall1987representatives}, we show in Lemma~\ref{lem:prop1_hall_marriage} that a perfect matching always exists between $\bar{Z}$ and a subset of $\bar{\Gamma}(Z) = \mathcal{B}\setminus \Gamma(Z)$.
+In this perfect matching, each agent in $\bar{Z}$ is matched to an adjacent bundle in $\bar{\Gamma}(Z)$, while some bundles in $\bar{\Gamma}(Z)$ may remain unmatched.
+Each matched bundle is then allocated to the corresponding matched agent.
+For the remaining agents in $Z$ and the unallocated items, we repeat the above process with fewer agents and items until each agent receives a bundle.
+Below, we prove that the allocation output by Algorithm~\ref{alg:additive_prop1_find_prop} is always PROP1 and the algorithm terminates in $O(n^4\log m)$ queries and time.